 The placement exam can be found on the Student Forms tab of the Dickinson Gateway.

-Math Placement Exam: The Chemistry department has found that there is a strong correlation between a student's high school math background and their future success in Chemistry.
-Consequently, all students planning to take Chemistry must take the Math Placement Exam.
+Math Placement Exam: The Chemistry department has found that there is a strong correlation between a student's facility with mathematics and their success in general chemistry courses.
+Consequently, all students who plan to take Chemistry must take the Math Placement Exam.
+You must have a Math Placement Exam If you have academic accommodations, please contact Marni Jones and Brenda Landis for how to implement your accommodations for taking the Math Placement exam.

 The Mathematics Placement Information page contains a list of entry-level Mathematics courses at Dickinson, an interactive placement guide, and other useful information.
 The Mathematics Placement Exam can be found on the Student Forms tab of the Dickinson Gateway.

-You can call the Chemistry department at 717-245-1296, or email the department coordinator (Jann Ernst) at email@example.com for more information.
+You can call the Chemistry department at 717-245-1329, or email the department coordinator (Janice Wiss) at firstname.lastname@example.org for more information.

-Transfer Credits: Transfer students planning to major in Chemistry should confer with the chairperson as early as possible in order to assess the student's background and plan future chemistry courses.
+Transfer Credits: Transfer students planning to major in Chemistry should confer with a chemistry faculty advisor as early as possible in order to assess the student's background and plan future chemistry courses.
 It is necessary that the student bring a course description, and a course syllabus for the department chairperson to fully evaluate courses.
-For Dickinson students who wish to take chemistry courses at another institution, the department strongly recommends that students have those courses approved by the department as eligible for transfer prior to enrolling.
+All chemistry courses at Dickinson that have in-person laboratory components require in-person laboratory to be considered for transfer of credits.
+For Dickinson students who wish to take chemistry courses at another institution, students must have those courses approved by the department as eligible for transfer prior to enrolling.
+Please consult the Registrar for appropriate forms needed for approval of courses at other institutions.

 For course descriptions and requirements for the major, refer to the Academic Bulletin: Chemistry.